If your baby seems fussy or sick, or if you simply aren’t sure if all is well, check her diaper for clues about what’s going on.

 A thick, dark substance that fills your infant’s intestines before birth and is eliminated as stool after birth.

-There is no need to worry.
-This stool is normal, healthy, and temporary.
-(If it lasts more than 3 days, check with your doctor.
-He might want to check to make sure your baby is getting the feedings she needs to move this through her system.)
+If it lasts more than 3 days, check with your doctor.
+They might want to check to make sure your baby is getting the feedings needed to move meconium through their system.

 The information in this section was derived from the following: